-Education: You can target the graduation degree of your target audience, the school they graduated from, or their major.
+Education: You can target the graduation degree of your target audience, the school they graduated from or the department they graduated from.

-Job Experience: It’s of the most important areas in audience targeting.
+Job Experience: One of the most important areas in audience targeting is this field.

 This section allows you to make detailed targeting of your target audiences such as job title, expertise, and department.
 In this example, we selected the project manager and product owner job titles.

 Interests and Traits: With this option, you can target the interests of your target audience and the LinkedIn groups that they belong to.

 This main targeting allows you to perform bulk targeting by uploading e-mail addresses or company information in a list.
 Or you can make a remarketing campaign to the audience who has visited your website before.